renovatebot/renovate/docs/usage/configuration-options.md

 ## ignoreScripts

-By default, Renovate will not run any scripts.
+By default, Renovate will disable package manager scripts.
+Allowing packager manager scripts is a risk:

+- Untrusted or compromised repository users could use package manager scripts to exploit the system where Renovate runs, and
+- Malicious package authors could use scripts to exploit and repository and Renovate system (e.g. exfiltrate source code and secrets)

 <!-- markdownlint-disable MD001 -->